EEOB-BioData/BCB546X-R/_episodes/02-project-intro.md

 {: .callout}

 ### Separate function definition and application

-The most effective way I find to work in R, is to play around in the interactive session, then copy commands across to a script file when I'm sure they work and do what I want.
-You can also save all the commands you've entered using the `history` command, but I don't find it useful because when I'm typing its 90% trial and error.

 When your project is new and shiny, the script file usually contains many lines of directly executed code.
 As it matures, reusable chunks get pulled into their